Luxury real estate is one of the most coveted real estate niches, and one of the most profitable. But how do you join it? And is it worth the effort?

 However, the problems that luxury real estate clients are trying to solve are quite different from those faced by non-luxury real estate buyers.

 While some of the biggest obstacles for non-luxury real estate buyers and sellers typically revolve around money and mortgages, that’s not the case with luxury real estate.
 The majority of luxury real estate homes are purchased in cash, or through private lenders.

-Luxury buyers are not just looking to satisfy the basic human need for shelter.
+Luxury buyers are not just looking for a humble home.
 They are looking for a place that allows them to enjoy a specific, luxurious life.
 One that traditional, non-luxury homes are just not able to do.

 The kinds of problems that luxury real estate buyers are concerned with solving include:

 - Legacy and estate planning

 So if you want to show immediate value to luxury real estate clients, focus on a specific problem that luxury real estate clients have, and become an expert in solving it.
 It helps if you’re already experienced and passionate about solving the problem.

 If you’re not quite at that point yet, that doesn’t mean you’re out of luck.
 It means that you get the right education and training to be able to solve and bring better solutions to some of the problems luxury real estate buyers have.

 2. Network Like A Millionaire

 As soon as you make the decision to go into luxury real estate (and way before you start ordering your premium business cards), you need to start laying the foundation for your luxury real estate career.